-Well, it depends on your mother tongue.
-But, to begin with, let’s say that you’ll be the most comfortable learning a language within your mother tongue’s linguistic family.
+Well, it depends on your mother tongue or native language.
+But, to begin with, let’s say that you’ll be the most comfortable learning a language within the linguistic family of your native language.

 So, if you want to study a low-difficulty language, find one that you like within your mother tongue’s family.
 In this post, we’ll take a look at what’s the easiest language to learn for speakers of three of the most spoken languages on earth, English, Spanish and Chinese.
 And we’ll also share a few suggestions to make your language-learning process more effective and fun.

 What’s The Easiest Language to Learn for English Speakers?

 If you’re an English speaker, you’ll find that West Germanic languages aren’t that foreign to you.
 The easiest language to learn for English speakers is probably Dutch, German, or Afrikaans.
 Cognates and common grammar structures make these languages fairly easy to grasp.